FelipeGuerra5/Airbnb_Rio/README.md

 - This project returns the most likely price for a given Airbnb room in BRL currency.
 - It uses a joblib extension file to calculate it.

-- This project used <a id="raw-url" href="https://hashtag.eadplataforma.com/login/aHR0cHM6Ly9oYXNodGFnLmVhZHBsYXRhZm9ybWEuY29tL2hvbWUv/">Treinamentos Tuttorial</a>HashTag  and <a id="raw-url" href="https://drive.google.com/file/d/1_GwEdPOgkAgLQgOFFWO7mRBdZuldqsUq/view?usp=sharing">Kaggle Dataset</a>.
+- This project used <a id="raw-url" href="https://hashtag.eadplataforma.com/login/aHR0cHM6Ly9oYXNodGFnLmVhZHBsYXRhZm9ybWEuY29tL2hvbWUv/">HashTag Treinamentos Tuttorial</a> and <a id="raw-url" href="https://drive.google.com/file/d/1_GwEdPOgkAgLQgOFFWO7mRBdZuldqsUq/view?usp=sharing">Kaggle Dataset</a>.

 # Download Final Product
 - Given the trained I.A. being about 4gb you can download it from Google Drive.